spring1843/go-dsa/dnc/README.md

 }
 ```

-A pre-implemented binary search function is available in Go which returns the index of the first element satisfying a given condition.
+Go comes with a built-in a binary search function which returns the index of the first element satisfying a given condition.
 This function eliminates the need to manually implement the binary search algorithm.

 ```Go
 package main